waza-ari/python-desfire/README.md

 The MIFARE DESFire product provides high security RFID key tokens than can be used for contactless identity, access control or payment applications.

-This package provides a simple interface of interacting with DESFire chips using standard PC/SC smcartcard readers, using pure Python.
+This package provides a simple interface of interacting with DESFire chips using pure Python.
 It currently supports managing keys, applications and file operations, which should cover the majority of use cases.
 AES-128 is fully supported both, DES/3DES currently only receives limited testing up to the extend that is needed to change the default key and create applications.

+Both PC/SC readers as well as the popular PN532 reader (only UART, no SPI or I2C as of today) is supported.
+Please make sure to install the correct extra dependencies.

 **Core features**:

--  Compatible with all readers supported by `pyscard`
+- Compatible with all PC/SC readers supported by `pyscard` or PN532 reader using UART (using `pyserial` as only additional dependency)
 - Support for **AES and ISO authentication (DES, 2K3DES and 3K3DES)**.
 No support for legacy authentication.
 - Full crypto support including **CMAC and CRC validation** on all commands that require it
 - **Key management** change and create keys on PICC and application leven